didillysquat/VTK2022/README.md

 # Structure of the practical
 The practical will be divided up by days (1-4).

-Each day we will work towards our end goal of recapitulating the resutls of our chosen studies.
+Each day we will work towards our end goal of recapitulating the results of our chosen studies.

 One of the most important skills in computation biology / informatics is the effective sourcing of reference material.
 I.e. good googleing!

-As such throughout the 4 days, while you will be given a sturcutre to follow, you will also be asked to work out how to do certain tasks on your own.
+As such throughout the 4 days, while you will be given a structure to follow, you will also be asked to work out how to do certain tasks on your own.
 But don't worry, the SequAna bioinformatician will be there to help you if you get stuck.